VaibhavBhandari2999/mcp-sql-executor/readme.md

 Note - To use AWS RDS, simply replace DB_HOST with your RDS endpoint and ensure your IP has access on port 3306 or 5432.

+## Define schema configuration
+The projects supports multiple tables that can be defined with their relationships in the schema_config.json file.

+It currently has some sample tables.
+Just switch those out with your own tables and relationships.

 ## Run Pipeline
 ```bash